 To widen participation and social mobility in apprenticeships.

-The regional network in Yorkshire & Humberside (Y&H AAN) is made up of large and small apprenticeship employers, Local Enterprise Partnerships and other key stakeholders and is chaired by Frank Clayton of NG Bailey Ltd.
+The regional network in Yorkshire & Humberside (Y&H AAN) is made up of large and small apprenticeship employers, Local Enterprise Partnerships, Combined Authorities, Sector Bodies and other key stakeholders and is co-chaired by Jill Coyle from Nestle and Katie Rankin from Jet2.

 The Ambassador Network is here not only to promote Apprenticeships but to share best practice, provide support and to mentor businesses that are keen to employ an apprentice or introduce Apprenticeships to their current workforce.